a Defibrillator Vest

 Pacemakers and Vests

 Once I said that although I wanted to give up, there was something in me telling me to keep pushing.
-I went home after that doctor's visit and went straight to sleep.
+I went home after a doctor's visit and went straight to sleep.
 I didn’t want to think about it, I just wanted to sleep that feeling off.

 Moving forward